andromeda-eb/Lightspeed/README.md

 that will describe your WPM and EPM (errors typed per minute)

 You can also change the theme and the font in the settings page

+# Notes
+You need to be connected to the internet to view statistic.
+This is because I am using a Google library to display chart data.

+There are some issues when you spam a bunch of key presses.
+The app appears to stutter.
+This is a problem that I need to fix.